Welcome to today's edition of the Rush 24-7 podcast.

 They own North Korea.

-It's it's almost embarrassing to watch.
+It's almost embarrassing to watch.

 It's almost mean.

-It's been a useful proxy, allowing China to probe the vulnerability of South Korea and Japan, and also to assert the big role of China having parody with the U.S. and trying to work out the big matters in Asia.
+It's been a useful proxy, allowing China to probe the vulnerability of South Korea and Japan, and also to assert the big role of China having parity with the U.S. and trying to work out the big matters in Asia.

 So China, dear leader, you may not have endeared yourself to Papa over in Beijing.

-And I say, Ron O, you have there, he's literally doing what he's been told to do.
+He's literally doing what he's been told to do.

 I firmly believe that.